AndrewHeaney/Blogger/README.md

 # Blogger
-Blogging website mockup that I created
+Blogging website mockup
+visit http://andrewheaney.github.io/Blogger/ to see what it looks like